I received a piece of anonymous hate mail from someone this week. In it the author addressed my choices and marital split. It was pretty rough.

 Awakened living is not for the faint of heart.
 We simply can’t pass the blame for anything we feel or experience to someone else any more.
 We either claim the awareness that we are creating our realities, individually and collectively, or we don’t, We either claim the truth that we are all sovereign creators of our divine mystery plays, writing the roles for all of our characters, including the less noble ones, or we don’t.
 For me, this is the huge upside to awakening.
 Finally there is full accountability, which means there is also full freedom and empowerment.
 How beautiful is that?

 Once again, my life is presenting an awakening clinic, this time through relationship.
 I am all in for receiving the experiences as the master guide of awakening that they are.
-If you’d like to join me to see how your life is doing the same for you, sign up below for a free livestream on Relationship as a Master Guide for Your Life.
+If you’d like to check out a free video on Relationship as a Master Guide for Your Life, click below.
 The way I see it, we’re going to have the relationship experiences, whatever they are: good, bad, absent, and everything in between.
 We might as well allow them to serve our awakening to what we are!